-We stayed in the beautifully quirky “Mermaid House”, a small guesthouse that doubles as an art shop.
-2 minutes walk from the beach and right near the town centre, this place is perfect.
+We stayed in the beautifully quirky “Mermaid House”.
+It’s a small guesthouse that doubles as an art shop.
+Only 2 minutes walk from the beach and right near the town centre, this place is perfect.
 It is an old grade II listed building and as such has heaps of character.
 Think wooden floors, beams and window shutters.
 The absolute best thing about staying here was the breakfast!
 The lovely owner gives a quiet knock on the door in the morning, which is a sign that your breakfast is waiting outside.
 Two trays full of fresh croissants, fruit, proper coffee, muesli and more are prepared for you to bring into your room and eat at your leisure!

 On the other end of the spectrum, if you are going for a special occasion or fancy splashing out, take a look at The Alexandra.
 Set in its own gardens slightly above Lyme, it offers luxurious rooms, 5 star service and unbeatable sea views.
 If the budget just wont stretch, you could always pop in for afternoon tea!

 Being a beach front town, it is no surprise there are some great seafood options.
 Award winning Hix Restaurant has a fine selection for a seafood lover and is perfect for special occasions.
 Other great dinner time dining options are Lal Quilla Indian restaurant on the main high street, and The Millside Restaurant.